 Enough of the big hitters, what if you can’t generate the sort of power that Donnay rackets seem to demand?
 Well, the Superlite 114 was specifically designed for juniors, lower level and senior players, who can’t generate the sort of heavy swing employed by a pro in their prime.

 The solid core of the Superlite 114 generates a huge power boost, and – thanks to its foam-filled Xenecore – still gives you the great vibration and shock absorption that Donnay is known for.
 Get the big punch you really want, without the painful shocks and jolts along the arm that usually come with it.
-The foam core also helps to keep everything incredibly airy, so that the Superlite 114 lives up to its name and checks in at a miniscule 240g unstrung.
-Even with a plus-sized head (114 square inches), you still end up with a manoeuvrable racket that has a fairly unbeatable swing weight in its class.
+The foam core also helps to keep everything incredibly airy, so that the Superlite 114 lives up to its name and checks in at a minuscule 240g unstrung.
+Even with a plus-sized head (114 square inches), you still end up with a maneuverable racket that has a fairly unbeatable swing weight in its class.

 Donnay are certainly the underdogs of the Tennis world; two breaks down in the final set.
 But after being outstripped technologically in the 90s, they came back with a wave of innovations that put them in a category all of their own.
 Donnay rackets certainly aren’t for everyone, and their designs have a distinct bias towards heavy-hitters, but there are plenty of powerful players about.
 More importantly, for a small and emphatic minority, the vibration absorption and cushioning provided by their rackets is a godsend for those who suffer from tennis elbow or any similar condition.